andrewgll/llama-index-app/README.md

 * add your OpenAI token to the .env file
 * `poetry install`
 * `poetry shell` for the local environment
-* `docker-compose up`
+* `docker-compose up --build -d`
 ### For debugging
 * In VSCode just attach process, it already has implemented debugpy.
+Don't forget to change env of container in docker-compose.yml

 ## Usage